postmanlabs/labs-docs/src/pages/docs/postman-pro/integrations/github.md

 > If you are linking an existing API schema on Postman to an existing schema file on GitHub, a pop-up message will appear asking which schema you want to keep.
 The other schema will be overwritten.

-Once the integration is complete, return to the Postman app, navigate to your API and hit **Refresh** at the top-right.
+Once the integration is complete, return to the Postman app and navigate to your API.
 The **Connect Repository** should show the path and name of the schema file on your GitHub repository - e.g. `api/petstore.yaml`.

 [![schema sync succesful](https://user-images.githubusercontent.com/5029719/72462468-0a5c5980-37c9-11ea-9845-4a2153b99c45.png)](https://user-images.githubusercontent.com/5029719/72462468-0a5c5980-37c9-11ea-9845-4a2153b99c45.png)